Upgrade

 Streaming Chunks

 In previous versions the streaming interface will return simple string for LLM response chunk, and ToolCallMessage, or ToolCallResultMessage instances directly for tool related operations.
-This creates too direct a coupling between the message instances and the client reading the stream.
+This creates too direct a coupling between the message instances and your application reading the stream.

-We implemented dedicated chunk classes StreamChunk, ToolCallChunk, ToolResultChunk, in order to have dedicated containers for each kind of stream delta so we can continue to improve this layer in the future without affecting the chat message components.
+We implemented dedicated chunk classes TextChunk, ReasoningChunk, ToolCallChunk, ToolResultChunk, and others, in order to have dedicated containers for each kind of stream delta.
+This more clear separation of concerns opened the door to the implementation of the adapter system, and give us more freedom to improve this layer in the future with less breaking changes to the unified message system.

 Medium Impact